thegetty/lod-gateway/README.md

 ## Default base graph

 Any triples that are recorded in the JSON-LD will be used as the set of triples to filter from other documents.
-The named graph part of any quads will be discarded and replaced by the URI of the base graph in the same way that
+The named graph part of any quads will be discarded and replaced by the URI of the base graph in the same way that that part would be for any other uploaded document.

+A default empty base graph will be added if one does not already exist, and the filter set of its triples will be loaded from this resource when the instance starts up.
+Changing the base graph is done in the same way as uploading any other document to the LOD Gateway.
+It only needs to be a parsable JSON-LD document, and have the base graph relative ID.

-Using [named graphs](https://www.w3.org/TR/json-ld11/#named-graphs]) in JSON-LD with @graph is a useful container for triples that may or may not relate to one another.
+Using a [named graph](https://www.w3.org/TR/json-ld11/#named-graphs]) in JSON-LD with @graph is a useful container for triples that may or may not relate to one another.

 For example: